flavorjones/concourse-deployer/README.md

 ## Deploying to GCP

-### Step 0: create a postgres database on GCP
+### Step 0: create a GCP project, and create and config a postgres database

+Spin up a postgres database.
 Note the following information:

 * password
 * IP address

+To set up connectivity to it, we'll first create client SSL certs, then only allow access with SSL, and finally allow inbound connections from any source IP.

+1. Under "SSL", create a client SSL cert, and download `client-key.pem`, `client-cert.pem`, and `server-ca.pem` for later use.
+2. Click "Allow only secured connections"
+3. Under "Authorization", add "0.0.0.0/0" as an allowed network.
+4. Under "Databases", create a database named `atc`.

+Using an external db is a little annoying to do, but in the opinion of the author, it's worth it to have state persisted outside of the bosh-administered cluster, so that it can be torn down and rebuilt easily when necessary.

 ### Step 1: initialize